Exploring the Capabilities of Large Language Model Encoders for Image-Text Retrieval in Chest X-rays: Methods

 \subsection{LLM2CLIP4CXR}

-\emph{LLM2CLIP4CXR} integrates the domain-adapted text encoder LLM2VEC4CXR with a vision encoder in a dual-tower CLIP-style framework.
-The two encoders independently produce embeddings and are trained to align them in a shared representation space.
+\emph{LLM2CLIP4CXR} integrates the domain-adapted text encoder \emph{LLM2VEC4CXR} with a vision encoder in a dual-tower CLIP-style framework.
+The vision tower encodes the CXR image and the text tower encodes the paired report, with both embeddings projected into a shared normalized representation space.